 Also Read: Blockchain In Education – 14 Ways Blockchain Can Be Used In Education Industry

-The disadvantages of Blockchain-Based Messaging App
+The Disadvantages of Blockchain-Based Messaging Apps

 Decentralized messengers have the potential to protect user privacy, but blockchain technology itself may be a deterrent to widespread implementation.
 Let’s look at some disadvantages of blockchain messaging apps.